 - The galleries have all advanced functions like slideshow, fade-in/out, etc.

 - Also, you can set up the layout to show your text and description for each photo.
-By the way, writing up texts for each photo is a bit clunky, nothing to batch and speed up.
+By the way, writing up texts for each photo is a bit clunky, with nothing to batch and speed up.

 Ok, guys.
 Let me get it straight.
 Any single website builder will have SEO issues.
 SEO is the only sole reason why I picked WordPress in the end.
 However, if you are not planning to put additional effort into optimizing site load speed, adding schema, Twitter and Pinterest rich cards, etc., then you can skip this one.